im-ikao/CreexTeam.YaSDK.TypeScript/README.md

 ## License

 The Yandex Games SDK TypeScript types repository is licensed under the MIT License.
-Please see the [LICENSE](https://github.com/your-username/your-repository/blob/main/LICENSE) file for more details.

 ## Resources